techiewarrior/pan-azuure-terraform/README.md

 # pan-azure-terraform
-Terraform modules to deploy Palo Alto firewalls (Availability Zones) into an existing resource group, vnet, subnets
+Terraform modules to deploy Palo Alto firewalls (in Availability Zones) into an existing resource group, vnet, subnets